Contact Employer Relations

 - Review and sign our Employer Agreement Form.

 Students agree to work for the specified time frame and for the agreed salary rate in exchange for credit that is required for graduation.

 Steinbright expects that co-op students will:

-- Adhere to company, Drexel University and Steinbright policies
+- Adhere to company, Drexel University, and Steinbright policies and procedures.

 - Provide high-quality work.

 Co-op advisors work with an assigned group of students and employers, typically by major, to provide industry-specific guidance to their student and employer cohorts.
 Co-op advisors provide support and guidance to an average of 300 students and 200 employers on an annual basis.